JuliaCollections/DataStructures.jl/README.rst

 current ``(k,v)`` pair.
 In place of ``m`` in the above three snippets, one could also use ``i1:i2`` or ``excludelast(i1,i2)``.

-Note that it is acceptable for the loop body above to invoke ``delete!(t)``.
-This is because the for-loop state already stores the next token at the beginning of the body, so ``t`` is not necessarily referred to in the loop body (unless the user so chooses).
+Note that it is acceptable for the loop body in the above code snippets to invoke
+``delete!(t)``.
+This is because the for-loop internal state variable is already advanced to the next token at the beginning of the body, so ``t`` is not necessarily referred to in the loop body (unless the user refers to it).

 ----------------